paulbutuc/4-bit-adc-simulation/README.md

 [Demo video](adc-demo-video.mp4)

 ## Run
-This project has only been tested on linux, both on Ubuntu and Fedora.
+This project has only been tested on Linux, both on Ubuntu and Fedora.

 In order to install, build and run:
 - make sure you have the `java (open)jdk` and `ant` installed.
-On most linux distros installing `ant` will automatically install all the needed dependencies;
+On most linux distributions installing `ant` will automatically install all the needed dependencies;
 - clone the project;
 - `cd` into the root folder of the project;
 - run `ant compile` and `ant run` for building and running the project.